Radcliffe Line: Disputes

 There were disputes regarding the Radcliffe Line's award of the Chittagong Hill Tracts and the Gurdaspur district.
 Disputes also evolved around the districts of Malda, Khulna, and Murshidabad in Bengal and the sub-division of Karimganj of Assam.

-In addition to Gurdaspur's Muslim majority tehsils, Radcliffe also gave the Muslim majority tehsils of Ajnala (Amritsar District), Zira, Firozpur (in Firozpur District), Nakodar and Jullander (in Jullander District) to India instead of Pakistan.
+In addition to Gurdaspur's Muslim majority tehsils, Radcliffe also gave the Muslim majority tehsils of Ajnala in Amritsar District, Zira and Firozpur (in Ferozepur District), Nakodar and Jullandur (in Jullandur District) to India instead of Pakistan.
+On the other hand, Chittagong Hill Tracts and Khulna, with non-Muslim population of 97% and 51% respectively, were awarded to Pakistan.